-When evaluating an applicant’s non-cognitive qualities the Committee members ask themselves: Does the applicant possess the qualities of a successful veterinarian?
-In order to answer this question, the Committee considers various non-cognitive criteria, such as work ethic, knowledge of the profession, motivation, compassion, integrity, leadership and communication skills, and desire to contribute to society.
-The Committee will also assess an applicant’s resiliency, willingness to accept responsibility, maturity, and breadth of experience.
-The following paragraphs describe components of the application that are used by the Committee to evaluate these criteria.
+The Admissions Committee views a solid and broad undergraduate experience to be crucial preparation for successful completion of the veterinary curriculum.
+When evaluating an applicant, the Admissions Committee considers both academic and non-cognitive qualities which may include a personal interview.
+When evaluating an applicant’s non-cognitive qualities the Admissions Committee members ask themselves: Does the applicant possess the qualities of a successful veterinarian?
+In order to answer this question, the Admissions Committee considers various non-cognitive criteria, such as motivation, communication and teamwork skills, compassion and empathy, professionalism, integrity and ethics, maturity, experience with a veterinarian in your desired area of interest, and knowledge of the profession.
+The following paragraphs describe components of the application that are used by the Admissions Committee to evaluate these criteria.
 Applicants are encouraged to include experience in all areas as applicable on the VMCAS application.

 Experience Categories on the VMCAS Application